ryanwhowe/websocket-workshop/README.md

 ```

 We're now able to broadcast and with just a few small changes our users can receive them as well.
-Firstly assuming we're still testing with users who gain their permisisons from `register_permissions()`
+Firstly assuming we're still testing with users who gain their permissions from `register_permissions()`
 in `lesson-6/router/auth.php` we can add the following at line 83 (just below where we allow them
 to call "workshop.subscribers" from lesson 5):